D0pal/xogecoin/depends/README.md

   of build error.
 After successful build log files are moved along with package archives

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to qogecoin's configure.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate options will be passed to xogecoin's configure.
 In this case, `--disable-wallet`.

 ### Additional targets